aswitwicka/BIOSCAN_QC/README.md

 - Number and percentage of EXCLUDED primary sequences.
 - Number and percentage of primary sequences with no taxonomy assigned.

 The next step is evaluation of samples with no taxonomy assigned.
 The first plot shows three histograms of sequence length distribution: I. All sequences; II.
-A random sexuence subset; III.
+A random sequence subset; III.
 All samples with no taxonomy assigned.
 These plots were used to evaluate whether shorter sequences systematically do not get mBRAVE taxonomy assigned to them.
 The script identifies sequences shorter than expected within those without assigned taxonomy and replaces them with the closest matching longer sequence within the well [on average 100 bp longer; Levenshtein distance < 150].

 The next step is evaluation of samples where the primary sequence is not an arthropod.
-Visual examination of over 50 photos revealed that when the reads come primarly from Bovidae, Nematoda, Annelida, Wolbachia, Rotifera, Tardigrada or human, the best [highest read count and similarity score] secondary sequence comes from the arthropod plated in the well, unless any other errors, including sequencing, occur.
+Visual examination of over 50 photos revealed that when the reads come primarly from Bovidae, Nematoda, Annelida, Wolbachia, Rotifera, Tardigrada or human, the best [highest read count and similarity score] secondary sequence comes from the arthropod plated in the well, unless any other errors, including sequencing erros occur.
 Therefore, the primary non-arthropod sequences get removed and replaced by the best secondary sequence.
-The report displays number of primary non-arthopod sequences in a batch seperated by phylum.
+The report displays number of primary non-arthopod sequences in a batch by phylum.
 Samples where exclusively non-arthropod sequences were detected get removed at this step.
 At this point Nematoda, Tardigrada, Rotifera, Annelida, and Wolbachia sequences and sample information gets saved to seperate output files.

 The next step is detection of Anopheles mosquitoes [BOLD:AAA3436] that BIOSCAN uses as internal controls.
 These are going to be detected and evaluated only if campus samples are present in the batch.
 Samples with primary Anopheles sequence with 250 or more reads get counted and removed.
 Samples where Anopheles sequences are secondary are removed from further steps.

 The next step is evaluation of secondary arthropod sequences in the remaining samples.
 The report displays how many samples have no conflicts at all, meaning that in a given well only one sequence is present.
 Next, all sesuences [primary and secondary] get removed if they have less than 5 reads.
 The number of excluded and retained samples is displayed in a table.
 Fewer than 5 reads cannot confidently support the sample.
-This cut-off was established based on the manual examination of 30 photos per read count per sample [see figure below].
+This cut-off was established based on the manual examination of 30 photos per read count per sample [Figure 1].
 Photos were divided into two categories: correct family-level taxonomy and incorrect family-level taxonomy.
-As well as on the average number of reads in negative controls from 10 sequencing batches [N samples] indicationg that anything lower than 5 reads may be a cross-contamination from neighbouring samples.

 <p align="center">
   <img src="./taxonomy_family_level2.png" alt="QC Repor"/>
 </p>
 <b>Figure 1.
-A.</b> Photo examination and identification to the family level shows that taxonomy-level identification by mBRAVE is more confident for samples with higher read support.
-Namely, when samples have only 1 read, the majority of specimens get wrong family level taxonomy assigned to them; in samples with 5 or more reads, the error rates is around 10%; this error rate gets reduced grately when the read count reaches 50 or more reads for the consensus sequence.
-These cut-offs (5 and 50 read support) were applied in the sample quality scores to exclude samples with too low read support (less than 5 reads), and samples with conflicting sequences (less than 50 reads). <b>B.</b> Breakdown of the number of samples from 23 sequencing runs assigned to four categories depending on the read count.
-The majority of samples obtain have over 200 reads supporting the consensus sequence.
-The likelyhood of taxonomy assignment does not change across categories, with exception where samples with more than 100 read support have fewer samples with no taxonomy assigned to them at all.
-It is important to note that the taxonomy assigned to samples by mBRAVE may be incorrect as shown in the first plot.
+A.</b> Photo examination and identification to the family level indicate that familt-level taxonomic identification by mBRAVE is more accurate for samples with higher read support.
+Specifically, when samples have only one read, the majority of specimens are assigned incorrect family-level taxonomy.
+In samples with five or more reads, the error rate is around 10%.
+This error rate is significantly reduced when the read count reaches approximately 50 reads for the consensus sequence.
+These cut-offs (5 and 50 reads) were applied to sample quality scores to exclude samples with insufficient read support (fewer than 5 reads) and those with conflicting sequences (fewer than 50 reads).
+<b>B.</b> Breakdown of the number of samples from 23 sequencing runs categorized by read count.
+The majority of samples have over 200 reads supporting the consensus sequence.
+The likelihood of accurate taxonomy assignment does not change significantly across categories, except in cases where samples with more than 100 reads have fewer instances of no taxonomy assigned.
+It is crucial to note that the taxonomy assigned to samples by mBRAVE may still be incorrect, as shown in the first plot.
 <br><br>
 <p align="center">
   <img src="./contaminant_level.png" alt="QC Repor"/>
 </p>
 <b>Figure 2.
-A.</b> Eight <i>Anopheles</i> sp. individuals were added at random to the Campus Plates (Wellcome Sanger Institute).
-The plot represents the read count of these mosqitos detected in other samples as secondary (contamination) reads.
-In 99% of cases, the read support was ~52 reads or lower.
-For this reason, we apply the cut-off of 50 reads to support samples with any secondary reads detected, because the sequence detected may be a contamination and not the actual insect. <b>B.</b> Distribution of read support in the empty negative controls.
-Empty negative controls are picked at random by excluding an insect from each plate.
-95% of primary sequences detected had ~30 reads supporting them.
-This is lower than 50.
-But we did detect reads up to 320 read support.
-Showing that contamination across plates, albait rare, can happen at relatively high levels, where the primary sequence that comes from the sampled insect "compets" with the contaminant.
-This information was applied to samples and we do not accept any samples with secondary sequences that have more than 5 read support.
+A.</b> Eight <i>Anopheles</i> sp. individuals were randomly added to the Campus Plates (Wellcome Sanger Institute).
+The plot represents the read count of these mosquitoes detected in other samples as secondary (contamination) reads.
+In 99% of cases, the read support for these secondary reads was approximately 52 reads or lower.
+Therefore, we apply a cut-off of 50 reads to support primary sequences in samples with any secondary reads detected, as the detected sequence may represent contamination rather than the actual insect.
+<b>B.</b> Distribution of read support in the empty negative controls.
+Empty negative controls are randomly selected by excluding an insect from each plate.
+In 95% of cases, the primary sequences detected in these controls had around 30 reads supporting them, which is lower than the 50-read threshold.
+However, we did observe read counts as high as 320, indicating that cross-plate contamination, though rare, can occur at relatively high levels.
+In these cases, the primary sequence from the sampled insect may "compete" with the contaminant sequence.
+Based on this information, we temporarily exclude any samples with secondary sequences that have more than 5 reads of support and retain them for further conflict assessment.
 <br><br>

-Further, the script identifies secondary sequences that are not found elsewhere on the same partner or UMI plate where the sample was processed.
-These sequences, along with the corresponding sample information, are then saved to a separate file for further evaluation.
-Simirarly, information about secondary sequences that are in conflict with the primary sequence gets saved to a seperate file.
-Conflicts are understood as a different family or order classification of two sequences within a sample.
-In the previous version only conflicting sequences with read support of more 50 reads when the primary sequence is supported by 100 or more reads or more than 50% of the primary sequence read count were retained.
-Currently, all conflicts are saved for further evaluation and the samples that meet the mentioned read count criteria get flagged within the output file.
+Next, the script identifies secondary sequences that are not found elsewhere on the same partner or UMI plate where the sample was processed.
+These sequences, along with the corresponding sample information, are saved to a separate file for further evaluation.
+Similarly, information about secondary sequences that conflict with the primary sequence is saved to another separate file.
+Conflicts are defined as cases where two sequences within a sample have different family or order classifications.
+In the previous version, only conflicting sequences with read support of more than 50 reads were retained if the primary sequence was supported by 100 or more reads or had more than 50% of the primary sequence's read count.
+Currently, all conflicts are saved for further evaluation, and samples that meet the specified read count criteria are flagged within the output file.

-In the next step, all secondary sequences are removed, leaving only the primary arthropod sequences.
+In the next step, all secondary sequences are removed, leaving only the primary arthropod sequences [or primary sequences with no taxonomy assigned].
 The report then displays the number and percentage of retained samples.

-Further, all retained samples get assigned a quality score:
+At this step, all retained samples get assigned a quality score:

 | Score | No. reads in primary | Sample description [secondary sequence assessment]                               | Decision     |
 |-------|----------------------|--------------------------------------------------------------|-----------------------------------------|